packit/packit/README.md

 ## Installation

-See how to start using packit [here](https://packit.dev/docs/guide/).
+For complete informations on how to start using packit, please [click here](https://packit.dev/docs/guide/#have-packit-tooling-installed-locally).

 ## User configuration file